wadoodt/darker-patterns-research/docs/SIGNUP_STRIPE_FLOW.md

 - On submit:
   - Calls backend API to create a user with status `created` and the selected plan.
   - Backend returns a Stripe onboarding/checkout URL.
-  - The frontend redirects the user to Stripe using `window.location.href = stripeUrl`.
+  - **Current (Mock) Flow:**
+    - Calls a mock `/api/payments` endpoint and immediately redirects to `/success`.
+    - **TODO:** When Stripe is ready, replace this with a redirect to the real Stripe URL (`window.location.href = stripeUrl`).

 ### 1.4.
 Stripe Onboarding
 - User completes payment/account creation in Stripe’s UI.
 - Stripe is configured to redirect the user to `/success.html` (or `/signup/success`) after completion.
+- **TODO:** When Stripe is ready, ensure the success page can handle Stripe's redirect/callback and display appropriate messages.

 ### 1.5.
 Success Page (`/success.html` or `/signup/success`)
 - Static page.
-- Informs the user that signup was successful and they should now log in.
+- Informs the user that signup was successful and they should now log in or go to the dashboard.
+- **New Behavior:**
+  - Shows a 10-second countdown and auto-redirects to the dashboard (`/dashboard`).
-- Provides a link to `/login.html` or `/login`.
+  - Provides a button for immediate navigation to the dashboard.
+  - The countdown timer is cleared if the user clicks the button.
+- **TIP:** If Stripe's flow changes (e.g., Stripe redirects directly to the dashboard or another page), update the countdown/redirect logic accordingly.

 ### 1.6.
 Login & Dashboard
 - User logs in via `/login.html` or `/login`.